arashiwalker/bamazon/README.md

 * Product quantity in customer and manager modes
 * Product sales in manager and supervisor modes
 * Total profit in supervisor mode

-__REMEMBER__ If you would like to create a new department and new product under this department, you should create the department first.
-Because if you will write not exist Department ID, product will not be created.